Giancarlo Stanton Player Props: Yankees vs. White Sox

 White Sox Pitching Rankings

-- The White Sox pitching staff ranks fourth in MLB with a collective 9.5 strikeouts per nine innings.
+- The 9.5 strikeouts per nine innings compiled by the White Sox pitching staff ranks fifth in MLB.

-- White Sox pitchers combine to give up 85 total home runs at a clip of 1.4 per game (second-most in baseball).
+- White Sox pitchers combine to allow the second-most home runs in baseball (86 total, 1.4 per game).

-- The White Sox are sending Giolito (4-4) to the mound for his 13th start of the season.
-He is 4-4 with a 4.08 ERA and 69 strikeouts through 68 1/3 innings pitched.

-- In his most recent appearance on Wednesday, the right-hander went five innings against the Los Angeles Angels, allowing three earned runs while surrendering four hits.
+- His last time out was on Wednesday against the Los Angeles Angels, when the right-hander went four innings, surrendering eight earned runs while allowing eight hits.

 © 2023 Data Skrive.
 All rights reserved.